Azure/aks-engine-azurestack/llm/instructions/01-version-map-all-supported.md

 # Input Validation
 - Get Kubernetes version in xml tag <KubernetesVersion>
 - Ensure the Kubernetes version is in the format [MAJOR].[MINOR].[REVISION].
 If the version starts with a leading 'v' (e.g., v1.31.8), remove the 'v'.
+- **Version Existence Check**: Search the `AllKubernetesSupportedVersionsAzureStack` find the list of keys for `AllKubernetesSupportedVersionsAzureStack` .
+    - If the desired version DO NOT exist in the list, return "True".
+    - If the desired version exists in the array, return "False".
+  - **Do not add code to implement the Input Validation logic.**

 # Code Snippt Filter:
    - source code path: `pkg/api/common/versions.go`
    - object name: AllKubernetesSupportedVersions